 1812: Birthdate of Henry Russell, the “great-nephew of the British Chief Rabbi Solomon Hirschel” who was a leading composer of tunes that were popular both in England and the United States.

-1814: The Treaty of Ghent is signed ending the War of 1812 which is also referred to as the Second War for American Independence.
+1814: The Treaty of Ghent was signed ending the War of 1812 which is also referred to as the Second War for American Independence.
 As has been the case in all other conflicts, Jews played an active role in the military.
 The most famous of them was Uriah P. Levy whose naval career would see him rise to the rank of Commodore despite having to deal with anti-Semitism.
 Captain John Ordronaux gained famed as a privateer.
 Several grandsons of Mordechai Sheftal, the Georgian who gained fame during the Revolutionary War fought the British as did one of the sons of Haym Solomon.
 Thirty Jews were part of the force that defended Fort McHenry.
 Captain Mordecai Myers distinguished himself on the water of Lake Ontario and Major Abraham Massaias helped to “foil British attempts to invade Georgia from the sea.”
 Last but not least is Judah Touro who would fight with Andrew Jackson’s forces at the Battle of New Orleans.
 As we all know, this most famous battle of the War of 1812 was fought on January 8, 1815, more than two weeks after the war had officially come to an end.

 1817: In Durbach, Johanna and Emanuel Bodenheimer gave birth to Hermann “Hirschel” Bodenheimer.